curl/everything-curl/http/redirects.md

 ## Redirecting to other host names

-When you use curl you may provide credentials like user name and password for a particular site, but since a HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same transfer.
+When you use curl you may provide credentials like user name and password for a particular site, but since an HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same transfer.